Ananya818181/Amazon-web-clone/README.md

 # Amazon-web-clone
-A static clone of Amazon's homepage using HTML and CSS, with plans to add JavaScript for responsiveness.
-This project replicates key UI elements like the navigation bar, search bar, and product listings, aimed at improving front-end development skills.
+This project is a static clone of Amazon's homepage, created using HTML and CSS.
+The goal is to replicate the key design and UI elements of the Amazon homepage, with future plans to add JavaScript for enhanced responsiveness.

+Features
+Amazon-like homepage layout
+Includes core UI components: navigation bar, search bar, and product listings JavaScript enhancements planned for responsiveness